Requirements

 Trimble ID

-A Trimble ID is the central authorization piece within Trimble and TPSDK - especially with regards to subscriptions, web services and Trimble Catalyst.
+A Trimble ID (TID) is the central authorization mechanism for Trimble and TPSDK, especially for subscriptions, web services, and Trimble Catalyst.

-Both developer and end user need a TID account to:
+Both developers and end users need a TID account to:

-Trimble ID accounts are free and quickly created via the Trimble Catalyst website.
+Trimble ID accounts are free and can be quickly created via the Trimble Catalyst website.

-A Trimble GNSS receiver is required to implement any of the available options and verify the output.
+A Trimble GNSS receiver is required to implement any of the available options and to verify your output.

-The SDK ships also with a mock driver - a driver that creates artifical positions without an actual device - but this position can neither be set not manipulated.
-Its useful for implementing interfaces but should not be used in the beginning or during testing as values and timing are different to real devices.
+driver—a driver that creates artificial positions without an actual device.
+However, these positions cannot be set or manipulated.
+The mock driver is useful for implementing interfaces, but should not be used for initial development or testing, as its values and timing differ from real devices.

 Application ID

-To do release builds you need a properly registered application, check the documentation for details.
+For release builds, you need a properly registered application.
+See the documentation for details.

-Registering an application means that a the applications presents its application & developer specific GUID to the server.
-This ID is created by Trimble and provided to the developer.
+Registering an application means that your app presents its application- and developer-specific GUID to the server.
+This ID is created by Trimble and provided to you as the developer.

-Finally it’s time to deep dive into the Trimble Catalyst universe:
+Now you’re ready to dive into the Trimble Catalyst ecosystem:

 Create